What to Know About Groin Pain During Pregnancy

 An ice pack or a heating pad can be very soothing.

-Speak to your doctor about what pain medication you are able to take.
+Speak to your doctor about what pain medication you can take.

 For round ligament pain